-\paragraph{Establishment Closures.} From a theoretical point of view, minimum wages do not only make employers adjust employment but, equally important, can cause establishments to close \citep{Williamson1968}.
-Apart from efficiency wage considerations, higher minimum wages are supposed to lower profits of treated firms.
+\paragraph{Firm Closures.} From a theoretical point of view, minimum wages do not only make employers adjust employment of incumbent firms but may also cause firms to close \citep{Williamson1968}.
+Abstracting from efficiency wage considerations, higher minimum wages are supposed to lower profits of treated firms.
 As a consequence, some of these firms are forced to quit the market.
-Following standard practice, I identify a closures for the last year in which an establishment appears in the data (e.g., \citealp{FacklerEtAl2013}).
-Thus, in the BHP, a closure occurs when an establishment for the last time reports employment of workers subject to social security contributions.\footnote{I use of the BHP wave from 2018 to separate factual from artificial closures at the current edge of 2017.} Prior to minimum wage legislation, the probability of closure in the relevant sectors is 6.6 percent.
-After treatment, this probability climbs to 9.0 percent.
-Column (3) of Table \ref{tab:6} displays the results from a linear probability model where the binary outcome of establishment closure is regressed on the covariates from Equation (\ref{eq:4}).
-The main effect is significantly positive: an increase in the minimum wage by 1 percent raises the probability of closure by 0.13 percentage points in unconcentrated labor markets.
-In contrast, the interaction term with HHI is not significantly different from zero.
-To compare market forms, however, it is necessary to normalize the coefficients by the underlying minimum wage elasticity of earnings (see Column (4) in Table \ref{tab:4}): an effective wage increase by 1 percent will raise the probability of establishment closure by 1.9 (=0.133/0.070) percentage points in unconcentrated labor markets but only by 0.4 (=(0.133+0.002)/(0.070+0.260)) percentage points in highly concentrated markets.
-A natural explanation for this difference are oligopsonistic rents on which firms in concentrated markets can draw to a greater extent than firms in competitive markets where profits tend to be smaller.
-My finding that higher sectoral minimum wages make firms exit the market complements analogous evidence on the introduction of the 2015 nation-wide minimum wage in Germany \citep{DustmannEtAl2022}.
+Following standard practice (e.g., \citealp{FacklerEtAl2013}), I identify a closure in the year when a firm appears for the last time in the data.\footnote{I use of the BHP wave from 2018 to separate factual from artificial closures at the edge of 2017.} Prior to minimum wage legislation, the probability of closure in the relevant sectors is 6.6 percent.
+After the minimum wage introduction in the respective sectors, this probability climbs to 9.0 percent.
+Column (6) of Table \ref{tab:5} displays the results from a linear probability model where the binary outcome of firm closure is regressed on the covariates from Equation (\ref{eq:5}).
+The main effect is significantly positive: an increase in the minimum wage by 1 percent raises the probability of closure by 0.13 percentage points in zero-HHI markets.
+In contrast, the HHI interaction term is not significantly different from zero.
+To compare market forms, however, it is necessary to normalize the coefficients by the underlying minimum wage elasticity of wages (see Column (4) in Table \ref{tab:3}): an effective wage increase by 1 percent will raise the probability of firm closure by 1.5 (=0.125/0.083) percentage points in zero-HHI markets but only by 0.4 (=(0.125+0.019)/(0.083+0.243)) percentage points in markets where HHI equals 1.
+A natural explanation for this difference are rents which turn out larger in more monopsonistic markets than in more competitive markets.
+My finding that higher sectoral minimum wages make firms exit the market complements analogous evidence on the introduction of the 2015 nation-wide minimum wage in the German labor market \citep{DustmannEtAl2022}.